awsdocs/aws-doc-sdk-examples/python/example_code/lambda/README.md

-# AWS Lambda code examples for the AWS SDK for Python
+# Lambda code examples for the AWS SDK for Python

 ## Overview